slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9870-4/packetizer_raw_output.md

 Revise the document to explicitly state that the 'EXP flag/bit' is the bit corresponding to UDP Option Kind 127 in udpSafeOptions and that the 'UEXP flag/bit' corresponds to UDP Option Kind 254 in udpUnsafeOptions.

+**Severity:** Low
+  *Basis:* This is a minor clarity issue that does not affect protocol functionality but may confuse implementers regarding the mapping of option kinds.

+**Confidence:** High

 ---